 |Wind turbine||All types||Wind||8.4%|

 1Includes generators at power plants with at least one megawatt electric generation capacity.

 2Natural gas is the main energy source (99%) for combined-cycle power plants.

 3Other sources include internal combustion engines, fuel cells, and binary-cycle turbines.

-4Storage systems include hydro-pumped storage, electrochemical batteries, flywheels, others.
+4Storage systems include hydro-pumped storage, electrochemical batteries, compressed-air storage, and flywheels.
 Generation from storage systems is netted out of total annual electricity generation to avoid double counting of energy storage charging sources.